-Scope of the PSRs 2017: jurisdiction and currency2.25The table below shows the jurisdictional scope of different parts of the PSRs 2017 and their scope in terms of the currency of the payment transaction.
-Note that
+Scope of the PSRs 2017: jurisdiction and currency

-2.252.26 The 'corporate opt-out' may apply to certain of the conduct of business provisions - see Part 1 of Chapter 8 - Conduct of business requirements for further details.

-2.27 Where we refer to 'one leg transactions' below, we mean those where either the payer's or the payee's payment service provider (rather than the payer or payee) is located outside the EEA.
+- 2.25 The table below shows the jurisdictional scope of different parts of the PSRs 2017 and their scope in terms of the currency of the payment transaction. - 2.26 The 'corporate opt-out' may apply to certain of the conduct of business provisions see Part 1 of Chapter 8 Conduct of business requirements for further details. - Where we refer to 'one leg transactions' below, we mean those where either the payer's or the payee's payment service provider (rather than the payer or payee) is located outside the EEA.
 Where we refer to 'intra EEA', we mean those where both the payer's and the payee's payment service providers are (or the sole payment service provider is) located in the EEA.

-PSRs 2017 Jurisdiction Currency Authorisation/Registration (including meeting capital and safeguarding requirements).
-Firms providing payment services, by way of as a regular occupation or business activity in the UK including one leg out transactions, unless the firm is in the list of 'other payment service providers' described above or is an agent.
-One leg transactions are those where either the payer's or the payee's payment service provider (rather than the payer or payee) is located outside the EEA All currencies.
+Payment services - jurisdictional and currency scope PSRs 2017 Jurisdiction Currency Authorisation/Registration (including meeting capital and safeguarding requirements).
+Firms providing payment services, as a regular occupation or business activity in the UK including one leg out transactions, unless the firm is in the list of 'other payment service providers' described above.
 Complaints that can be considered by the FOS (see Chapter 11 for full details of eligibility).
-All payment services provided from a UK establishment, including the UK end of one leg out transactions.
-All currencies.
+1 7 Part 6 - Conduct of business requirements (information requirements) transactions, in any currency.
+For one leg out transactions, Part 6 only applies in respect of those parts of a transaction that are carried out in the EEA.
+We set out other exceptions to this in a separate table below.
+In general, Part 7 applies to payment services provided from a UK establishment including the UK end of one leg and intra EEA transactions, in Part 7 - Conduct of business requirements (rights and obligations in relation to the provision of payment services)